Q & A's

 Sometimes!
 Consider the ‘success rate’ of your local weatherperson.
 When trying to predict auroras the degree of difficulty increases a thousand fold.
 Science and technology are bringing us closer to the day when such predictions will be far more accurate.

 Mostly it takes the ‘patience of a glacier’ with some cold fingers and toes.
 If you have a good 35mm SLR camera (not a ‘point & shoot’), a cable release and a tripod, you’re almost ready to go.
 Pick out a variety of slow to mid-range ASA films you enjoy working with and pick out a nice dark location.
-Play around with your exposures because the aurora evolves in seconds.
 If you prefer to try to capture the aurora digitally then your learning curve will be quite steep.
 Digital photography is breaking new ground every year & all digital cameras are not created equal.
 The high-end more expensive Digital SLR’s do offer the best possibilities.
+Play around with your exposures because the aurora evolves in seconds.
+The faster your exposure of the auroral event, the truer the image is to your eye.